Prof. Ken Birman, 435 Gates Hall, x5-9199

 What is this course about?
 Cloud Computing is an overarching term that covers modern computing infrastructures to support the web: browsers and web servers, but also ways of building mobile clients, scalable web services, and very fast infrastructures for serving up content in geographically distributed systems that might include dozens of data centers and millions of computers.
 More or less everything we do is cloud-based or uses cloud solutions these days.

 Because the cloud is such a broad technology area, cloud computing as a whole is too big a topic for any single class, and we won't even attempt to cover the full space.
 It would take years to learn everything (and the cloud is expanding rapidly, so it would be hard to even keep up).
 In fact, we won't teach you to use any particular cloud platform, either: A class on all the various parameters and options and programmer APIs would be very boring and not particularly useful.
-Other topics we won't cover in detail include big data analytics, artificial intelligence and machine learning, NoSQL databases, graphical data representation and processing, etc. The issue is the same: each of these would need a course all for itself.
+Instead, CS5412 will drill down, with a goal of learning concepts and tools that should endure.
+We want the things you learn to remain valuable to you even five or ten years down the road.

 |FAQ||Syllabus for Spring 2018||Project Suggestions||Recitation|

 |Cloud Resources||Cloud computing accounts||TextBook (not required)|